-Weather conditions such as warnings of heavy rains, snowstorms, strong winds, or any sort of natural disaster will require you cancel your planned campout.
-These situations can be extremely dangerous and make it easy for scouts to be separated from the group.
+Weather conditions such as warnings of heavy rains, snowstorms, strong winds, or any sort of natural disaster will require you to cancel your planned campout.
+These situations can be extremely dangerous and make it easy for Scouts to be separated from the group.
 To reduce risk during any camp, stick with a buddy at all times.

 Always have a plan to evacuate.
 If the weather should turn, be ready to store your belongings and ensure that everyone is accounted for.
-In the event of heavy storms or natural disasters, be sure to have access to a scout leader with a phone so that emergency services can be contacted if necessary.
+In the event of heavy storms or natural disasters, be sure to have access to a Scout leader with a phone so that emergency services can be contacted if necessary.
 When in doubt, don’t go out.

 1c) Show that you know first aid for and how to prevent injuries or illnesses that could occur while camping, including hypothermia, frostbite, heat reactions, dehydration, altitude sickness, insect stings, tick bites, snakebite, blisters, and hyperventilation.

 In the case of all of these injuries and illnesses, a good general rule of thumb will be to separate the person from the hazard and bring them to shelter.
 When they’re no longer at risk of further injury, assess them for any life-threatening conditions while they rest.
 Make sure they’re hydrated and be on the lookout for any signs of shock.